Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency is 45 trips per day across all routes, translating to about 15 weekly trips per individual stop.
+Service frequency averages 45 trips daily across all routes, equating to approximately 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport